Top

 Common Questions About Trusts and Wills

-How Do Trusts Differ From a Will?
+How Do Trusts Differ from a Will?

 However, unlike a last will and testament, property held in a trust does not need to go through probate before being distributed.
 As a result, many people choose to distribute property that can get caught up in the probate process - such as real estate - through trusts.
+This efficiency is complemented by the potential for tax benefits and the ability to impose conditions on the use of assets based on the beneficiaries' life situations and ages.

-What is the Most Popular Type of Trust?
+What Is the Most Popular Type of Trust?

 The most popular type of trust is a living revocable trust, which can be adjusted throughout a grantor's lifetime.
 For a trust to be valid in Texas, it must be notarized by a notary public, and the trust must contain property.
+A significant advantage of a living trust is its ability to be altered or terminated as circumstances change, remaining responsive to the grantor’s shifting priorities and life events.

 When Should I Update My Estate Plan?